ttambio/elk-stack-project/README.md

 This cyberecurity bootcamp project involves configuring an automated ELK Stack.

-NOTE:  Included in this project is a document detailing on how to install and configure an Azure virtual network (Azure Virtual Network Configuration), which was not a requirement but was done as a reference for myself.
+NOTE:  Included in this project is a document detailing on how to install and configure an Azure virtual network (under /Documents/Azure Virtual Network Configuration), which was not a requirement but was done as a reference for myself.

 Tools and techniques used: